svaibhavs/RAG-with-Notebook/README.md

 - Create a prompt based on the previous answer and pass to the LLM

 ## 0 Setup
-Unlike the original, I am changing this to work with the "OpenShift on POWER10 - Bastion, 1 Master with NFS Storage" environment which IBMers and IBM Business Partners can reserve from Techzone.
+Unlike the original, I am changing this to work with the "Retrieval Augmented Generation (RAG) on Power10" environment which IBMers and IBM Business Partners can reserve from Techzone.
+This is based on the "OpenShift on POWER10 - Bastion, 1 Master with NFS Storage", which is what I originally used, and the instructions should work on either environment.

 Only IBMers and IBM Business Partners can access Techzone, so the link won't work for anyone else.
-For IBMers and BPs, access the collection on Techzone here: https://techzone.ibm.com/collection/on-premises-redhat-openshift-on-power-and-ibm-z-offerings/journey-ocp-on-power-with-nfs-storage
+For IBMers and BPs, access the collection on Techzone here: [https://techzone.ibm.com/collection/retrieval-augmented-generation-rag-on-power10](https://techzone.ibm.com/collection/retrieval-augmented-generation-rag-on-power10)

 You will need to reserve the environment, and wait for the deployment to complete and the environment to be ready.